 14:00 – Elmington Stories (LIVE)

+A live broadcast from the Elmington Estate of John Macedo’s new sound work created after a five-month long collaboration with local children.
 The hour begins with a collective listening to the work from car stereos and follows with an unrehearsed response with project participants and passers-by led by John and Residents’ Programme Coordinator, Samantha Lippett.

 Elmington Stories aimed to connect different generations in the area: adults were invited to be interviewed by the children and share memories of their own childhoods on the estate and offer advice to future generations.
 Stories were inspired by prompt cards designed by the children and are featured as part of the broadcast, as well as a live performance in which the sonic possibilities of the playground are explored using beaters, sticks and contact mics.
 The broadcast concludes with a visit from the local ice-cream truck; a regular feature at the workshops on the Elmington Estate.